 Unless you're going somewhere completely off the grid - and good luck with that if you have a little baby! - there's no point packing any of your bags with stuff you can buy in your destination.
 As long as you have enough wipes, nappies, creams etc. for the first 24 hours, you can then pick up everything else you need.
 Too much luggage can slow down any traveller but when you have a baby to (literally) juggle, too many bags or too heavy bags could (again possibly literally) break your back.

-It doesn't have to suck... but it may help if it does.
+It doesn't have to suck... but it may help if the baby does.